Daisy Ridley faces some tough questions about Star Wars

 Pursuant to Mr. Gad's wishes, I won't give away the surprise first.
 Here it is:

-Okay, you've watched it?
+OK, you've watched it?
 Good.
-I'm glad we cleared up the "Jurassic World" release date.
+I'm glad we cleared up the "Jurassic World 2" release date (June 22).
 That changes everything.

 "Star Wars: The Last Jedi" (plural) will be released in theaters on December 15.
 That's 296 days, 8 hours, 37 minutes at time of writing.
 But who's counting?